-At the BUiD's Faculty of Business, a range of professional postgraduate qualification programmes are taught, including: Project Management, Finance and Banking, Construction Law and Dispute Resolution and Human Resource Management, and Business Administration programmes.
-The MSc in Construction Law and Dispute Resolution is delivered in association with King's College London and the Project Management and the Human Resource Management Programmes are delivered in association with the University of Manchester.
-All of the associate universities are top star rated for world class research and share The British University in Dubai culture that is 100% committed to regional and international excellence in teaching.
+At the BUiD's Faculty of Business, a range of professional postgraduate qualification programmes are taught, including: Finance and Banking, Construction Law and Dispute Resolution and Human Resource Management, and Business Administration programmes.
+The Human Resource Management Programmes are delivered in association with the University of Manchester.